lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 ### When you make Clinic Selections & click the "Apply" button, it produces tabs of descriptive team data.

-- Data are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*
-- There are team data produced for each module of *Modeling to Learn.*
+- Last session, we made ClinicSelections to _zoom in_ on a particular Veteran's care in the data tabs and to _zoom out_ and see what our care decisions are adding up to over time by reviewing team trends over the last two years in the viz tabs.
+- In today's session, we will make ClinicSelections to review team data estimates related to common care problems, each stored in their own _Modeling to Learn_ tabs:
   - Care Coordination (CC)
   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Team (AGG) Care
   - Team (SP) Flow: Measurement Based Stepped Care and Suicide Prevention
+- These **Team Data** are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn.*

-- On the Data UI Landing page, Click on "Data UI (Team Data)."
+- Select your consortium and VISN on the Data UI Landing page.
 - Click on the  **ClinicSelection tab**.
-- We have already saved the Clinic Selections you made last time in your team's **Report Bookmark.** You can find your Team Report Bookmark by clicking on the **Bookmark** icon at the top right of your screen and finding the bookmark with your Team Name.
+- Your Team's Clinic Selections from the previous session should auto-populate in the **ClinicSelection** tab.
-- To make clinic selections yourself, you can select the same set of clinics selections you made for the Data & Viz tabs to review team data estimates to the related common care problems mentioned above.
+- In the event they do not, to make clinic selections yourself, you can select the same set of clinics you chose in Part 1.
+- Then, click "Apply".

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_team_data_landing_page.gif?raw=true)](#DontLink)

-- *Coming Soon!* If you want to produce data for the **SP module**, click on the **SPReferrals tab**.
-Use this tab to select clinics that your team refers to/receives referrals from for the Measurement Based Stepped Care and Suicide Prevention module.
-The data pull will track patients stepped up/down between your team and the one(s) you select.
-For example, if you are a GMH team, you would select "SMH" in the dropdown for "The clinics selected below that my team refers to are" and add the SMH clinics your team refers to in Column A. Once you have selected referral clinics in the **SPReferrals tab**, return to the "ClinicSelection" tab.
-- *Coming Soon!* If you include SP in the module selection, three pop-ups will appear for the three possible care settings (GMH, SMH, PC/PCMHI) to indicate the threshold for minimum gap in patient care required for subsequent visit to be considered a new care episode. *In general for the (GMH or SMH or PC/PCMHI) setting, how long of a gap in patient care is required for the subsequent visit to be considered a new care episode?
-Set the threshold below in weeks.
-The default threshold is 39 weeks (9 months).*

 **_MTL_ 2.5.**
 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**